-The next area on our “Wheel of Wellness (for Life Satisfaction)” is the YELLOW wedge that I call “Ambiance.”
+The next area on our “Wheel of Wellness (for Life Satisfaction)” is the YELLOW wedge that I call “Ambiance Solutions.”

-If there are physical toxins causing reactions and allergies, you can have your house tested to make sure it is safe of chemical, radiation, radon, mold, etc. Additionally, you can tweak up the products you purchase by reading labels more carefully and asking questions.
-For instance, instead of buying very toxic chemical-laden sprays and such, you can purchase things with more natural ingredients or make them on your own.
-However, when there are “toxic people” in our environment (who we may not be able to remove or eliminate), we may need to find privacy or set very clear boundaries and “keep the environment safe and clean.”
+If there are physical toxins causing reactions and allergies, you can have your house tested to ensure it is safe from chemicals, radiation, radon, mold, etc. Additionally, you can tweak up the products you purchase by reading labels more carefully and asking questions.
+For instance, instead of buying very toxic chemical-laden sprays and such, you can purchase things with more natural ingredients or make them on your own (vinegar, baking soda, and essential oils can work wonders).
+However, when there are “toxic people” in our environment (who we may not be able to remove or eliminate so easily), we may need to find privacy or set clearer boundaries and “keep the environment safe and clean.”
 Obviously, if the person or people are amenable to discussing the impasses and or getting therapeutic help for their issues, this would be ideal.

 How might we apply these ideas practically?
-Here are some ideas to consider regarding one’s workplace:
+Here I will give some ideas for consideration in one’s workplace:

-The bottom line is, your environment, which is multi-faceted, can positively or negatively affect you on many levels – emotional, social, spiritual, physical, etc. It is important to understand the powerful effect your ambiance has on your life, health and overall well-being.
-Once you are informed, you can intervene by removing problematic things, and/or enhancing it with positive elements.
+The bottom line is that your environment, which is multi-faceted, can positively or negatively affect you on many levels – emotional, social, spiritual, physical, etc. It is important to understand the powerful effect your ambiance has on your life, health, and overall well-being.
+Once you are informed, you can intervene by removing problematic things, and/or enhancing your area with positive elements.

 Other free downloadable resources can be found HERE.